The majority of food service operations are permitted as Food Establishments, which are the traditional brick and mortar restaurants.

 Obtaining a Permit to Operate

-In order to obtain a permit to operate as a Food Establishment you must submit a full set of plans, a completed Food Establishment Permit Application, full menu, Risk Assessment and plan review fee ($400).
+In order to obtain a permit to operate as a Food Establishment you must submit a full set of plans (physical copies only), a completed Food Establishment Permit Application, full menu, Risk Assessment and plan review fee ($400).
 Plans should be scaled to 1/4 inch per foot and must include equipment specification sheets and plumbing, lighting, and finish schedules.
 If plans are not submitted prior to the facility being constructed, a site review fee ($800) will be charged in lieu of a plan review fee.
 After construction has been completed, the establishment must then schedule and pass a Pre-Opening Inspection.
+Paid fees allow for up to two (2) on-site inspections to ensure compliance with the Davis County Board of Health - Food Service Sanitation Regulation prior to being issued a permit.
 The cost of a permit to operate depends on the risk category of the Food Establishment:

 Remodeling an Existing Food Establishment